In This Article

 The Unexpected Benefits of Turmeric

 Turmeric has been time-tested and well-studied (boasting over 5600 scientific citations!) to be a powerful agent for optimal health.
-It is perhaps most well-known for its support of the liver, and as the liver has its hand in nearly every function of the body, turmeric has been found to wear many hats.

 As a result of almost 60 years of consuming processed foods laced with preservatives and refined, bleached, boiled, and processed vegetable oils, the vital functions of the liver and gallbladder have been compromised.